Fred Jones (linebacker, born 1977)

-Fred Allen Jones Jr. (born October 18, 1977) is an American former professional football linebacker who played four seasons in the National Football League (NFL) for the Buffalo Bills and Kansas City Chiefs.
+Fred Allen Jones Jr. (born October 18, 1977) is an American former professional football player who was a linebacker for four seasons in the National Football League (NFL) with the Buffalo Bills and Kansas City Chiefs.
 He played college football for the Colorado Buffaloes.
 He was also a member of the Frankfurt Galaxy of NFL Europe.
 Jones is one of the few NFL players born in the Philippines.

 Early life and college

 Fred Allen Jones Jr. was born on October 18, 1977, in Subic Bay, Philippines.
 He attended St. Augustine High School in San Diego, California.

 He was a member of the Colorado Buffaloes football team from 1996 to 1999 and a letterman in 1996, 1998, and 1999.

 Professional career

 After going undrafted in the 2000 NFL draft, Jones signed with the Buffalo Bills on April 23, 2000.
 He played in 15 games during his rookie season in 2000, recording 13 solo tackles, three assisted tackles, and one sack.
 He appeared in all 16 games during the 2001 season, totaling 14 solo tackles, one assisted tackle, and 0.5 sacks.
 Jones became a free agent after the 2001 season and re-signed with the Bills on May 31, 2002.
 He was later released on September 3, 2002.

 Jones played in all ten games, starting nine, for the Frankfurt Galaxy of NFL Europe during the 2004 NFL Europe season, recording 51 defensive tackles, two special teams tackles, two pass breakups, and one forced fumble.
 On June 14, 2003, the Galaxy won World Bowl XI against the Rhein Fire.

 Jones signed with the Kansas City Chiefs on June 19, 2003.
 He played in 11 games for the Chiefs in 2003, accumulating 11 solo tackles and one assisted tackle.
 He also appeared in one playoff game that season.
 Jones played in all 16 games for the Chiefs during the 2004 season, recording 12 solo tackles and one assisted tackle.
 He became a free agent after the 2004 season.